How to Create an Anonymous Seal?

 Blocksurvey blog author

-New schools of thought are discovered constantly to protect the anonymity of the survey respondents.
+New ways are constantly being discovered to protect the anonymity of the survey respondents.

 • Respondents are most likely to provide honest answers.